veit/python-basics-tutorial/docs/types/strings.rst

 * If you want to check whether a line begins with ``.. note::``, which method would you use?
 Are there any other options?

-* Suppose you have a string with punctuation marks, inverted commas and line breaks.
+* Suppose you have a string with exclamation marks, quotation marks and line breaks.
 How can these be removed from the string?

+* How can you change all spaces and punctuation marks from a string to a hyphen (``-``)?

 * What use cases can you imagine in which the :mod:`python3:struct` module would be useful for reading or writing binary data?